IDFA DocLab R&D Program

 The IDFA DocLab Research & Development Program uses the festival as a living lab for experimentation, research, and development.
 The program is aimed at the growing international ecosystem of artists, developers, scientists and entrepreneurs working in interactive and immersive content, and each year we will focus on specific research questions that arise from developments in the field.

-As you read this, we are currently deep into the second year of the R&D Program, building on the knowledge and experimentation of our initial findings.
+As you read this, we are currently deep into the second year of the R&D Program, building on the knowledge and experimentation of our findings.
 The next steps of the program are coming together, and new connections are being forged.
-We can’t wait to unveil this year’s research topics with you as we approach the 2019 edition of the festival.
-Until then, take a look at what our past program participants have been up to— and stay tuned.
+In the mean time, read the research results from the first year of the program, and see what our past program participants have been up to— and stay tuned.

 The R&D Summit